[Simon Thurgood Images] [Simon Thurgood Images]

 West Charlton Marshes

-[Public notice board]This is a fantastic setting that overlooks Frogmoor Creek which can be viewed from a hide that is managed by the Devon Bird Watching & Preservation Society (DBWPS).
+[the Hide]This is a fantastic setting that overlooks Frogmoor Creek which can be viewed from a hide that is managed by the Devon Bird Watching & Preservation Society (DBWPS).
 To get to it, you walk along a side of a field which is marshy and has its own wildlife- plants, birds and insects.

 When you get to the hide you get a great view of the water and the times I have visited I have not been disappointed with numbers and variety of birds that can be seen.